na-na-hi/renget/archive/how2playba.md

 T4 bag for Tsubaki > T7 badge for Yuuka > Hats/Gloves > Watches > Rest

 !!! info
 	Go as far as you can in Normal missions, and when you hit a wall switch over to Hard mode and do the same.
+Stuck on both = time to sweep.

 ##Farmable units
 For a 3* you need 120 shards to unlock the student.
 A hard node drops on average 1 shard every day, so it takes 4 months to unlock a student.